flushthemoney/GoRBAC/docs/ruleaudit.md

 ### JSON Output

-When using `--jsonOut`, the audit report is saved to `rbac_audit_report.json` with comprehensive metadata:
+When using `--json-out`, the audit report is saved to `rbac_audit_report.json` with comprehensive metadata:

 ```json
 {